-A candidate should not be admitted if there is no suitable specialist supervision available.

-3. Someone who is able to undertake the tasks assigned to the supervisor in Section 4.4 of the Education Committee "Policy on Research Degrees" http://www.admin.ox.ac.uk/edc/policiesandguidance/policyonresearchdegrees/ including integrating them into the national and international network in their subject.

-In terms of academic standing and experience, this is dealt with above.
+Quality assurance for supervision

 Departments should put in place mechanisms to ensure that the quality of supervision is not put at risk as a result of the excessive volume and range of other duties assigned to individual supervisors.

-In respect of supervision of research students the norm is for Associate Professors to supervise four students, and Associate Professors with Tutorial Fellowships and joint (cross-departmental) post-holders three (notional maxima being eight and six respectively).
+Normally Associate Professors will supervise four students, and Associate Professors with Tutorial Fellowships and joint (cross-departmental) post-holders will supervise three students (the notional maxima being eight and six respectively).

 These norms and notional maxima are based on sole supervision and, where staff are engaged in joint supervision, would be adjusted to reflect the level of commitment involved.
+Adjustments may also be required where staff hold significant research or administrative posts.

+The Division emphasizes the importance of adhering to the UK Quality Code for Higher Education indicators of sound practice in the provision of supervision, which state that higher education providers will:

+- appoint supervisors with the appropriate skills and subject knowledge to support and encourage research students, and to monitor their progress effectively; - ensure each research student has a supervisory team containing a main supervisor who is the clearly identified point of contact; - ensure that the responsibilities of research student supervisors are readily available and clearly communicated to supervisors and students; - ensure that individual supervisors have sufficient time to carry out their responsibilities effectively.

+Frequency of meetings

+The Division normally expects a research student to have a minimum of nine one-hour meetings (or equivalent) per year.

+In addition, students with more than one supervisor may request at least one meeting with all of their supervisors together per year.

-The division typically expects a research student to have individual meetings with his/her supervisor for one hour not less than two to three times per term.
-However, the frequency may vary according to the stage of the research programme.
+The frequency of meetings may vary according to the stage of the research programme.
 It follows that, alongside their other duties, a supervisor should be able to provide this typical level of support for each of their research students.

-Departments shall make appropriate arrangements to cover for a supervisor's absence on leave or for other reasons, and should ensure that students are not disadvantaged by appointing a supervisor who is about to go on leave.
+Departments are responsible for making appropriate arrangements to cover for a supervisor's absence on leave or for other reasons, and should ensure that students are not disadvantaged by appointing a supervisor who is about to go on leave.